TerranMechworks/mech3ax/README.md

 | `m*.zmap`                                              | ✅ | ⬛ | ⬛ | ⬛ |
 | `planes.zbd` *                                         | ⬛ | ⬛ | ⬛ | ✅ |

+\* Messages/localisation DLLs cannot easily be reconstructed, and so there is no support for this in `rezbd`.

 \* For `planes.zbd`, please use the `gamez` mode.

-Legend:

-* ✅ works
-* ✔️ largely works, with some caveats
-* ❌ not implemented
-* ⬛ not applicable

 ### MechWarrior 3

 Various versions of the MechWarror 3 base game have been tested (including US versions 1.0/1.1/1.2/Gold Edition, German version 1.0, each with and without the 1.2 patch).
-If you are in possession of any other versions, especially the French versions, please get in touch!
+If you are in possession of any other versions, please get in touch!

 However, for simplicity, the only version guaranteed to work is v1.2.

-The conversions are binary-accurate.
-So converting from a `*.zbd` file and then back to a `*.zbd` file produces the same file.

 - Sound archives (`sounds*.zbd`) containing sound effects to ZIP archives of WAV files - note the background music is streamed from the CD and never installed
 - Interpreter scripts (`interp.zbd`) to a JSON file - these small, interpreted scripts drive which files the engine loads